julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Tuesday, May 20, 2025.
+Wednesday, May 21, 2025.
 Quote of the day:

-> "Far and away the best prize that life has to offer is the chance to work hard at work worth doing." - Theodore Roosevelt
+> "If God did not exist, it would be necessary to invent Him." - Voltaire